WillemWannenburg/tilt_shift_app/README.md

 # tilt_shift_app
 An app to make a scene look miniature using the tilt shift effect.

+To run it: run streamlit run tilt_shift_app.py in cmd

 Here's a screenshot of the output: